Holtorf Medical Group

 Sexual dysfunction and reduced libido are common issues in America.
 Thyroid disease such as hypothyroidism has a broad impact on bodily function and can dramatically impede libido.
 Unfortunately, many live with undiagnosed and undertreated thyroid issues due to inadequate medical standards for testing and treatment.
 By pursuing more accurate testing that assesses multiple factors of thyroid function and getting better treatment in the form of bioidentical hormone therapy you may be able to resolve sexual dysfunction and restore your libido.

 At Holtorf Medical Group our physicians are trained to provide you with cutting-edge testing and innovative treatments to find the answers you deserve.
 We’ll also create a treatment plan that is personalized to your specific condition.
-If you are currently experiencing low libido or suspect thyroid disease, give us a call at 877-508-1177 to see how we can help you!
+If you are currently experiencing low libido or suspect thyroid disease, contact us to see how we can help you!